priiteshjadhao-dot/SQL_Project/README.md

-# SQL_Projects
+## SQL Analytical Techniques Used

+This project demonstrates SQL techniques used for real-world data analysis on two datasets:
+1. Pizza Sales Data
+2. Hospital Patient Data

+Techniques Included:
+• JOINs — to combine tables and get relational insights
+• GROUP BY — to aggregate metrics such as revenue and patient count
+• Aggregations — SUM, COUNT, AVG for KPI calculations
+• Window Functions — RANK, ROW_NUMBER, SUM OVER for comparative and time-based insights
+• Filtering & Conditions — WHERE, HAVING for slicing data
+• Ordering — ORDER BY to sort results
+• Date Functions — to derive month, day and time insights

 Project 1: Pizza Sales Analysis

-SQL Analytical Techniques
-• Joins • Group By • Aggregations • Window Functions

 KPIs:
 • Total Revenue = 871.86k